Stephenie Meyer

-An avid young reader, she attended Brigham Young University, marrying at the age of twenty-one before graduating with a degree in English in 1997.
+An avid young reader, Meyer attended Brigham Young University, marrying at the age of 21 before graduating with a degree in English literature in 1997.
 Having no prior experience as an author, she conceived the idea for the Twilight series in a dream.
 Influenced by the work of Jane Austen and William Shakespeare, she wrote Twilight soon thereafter.
-After many rejections, Little, Brown and Company offered her a $750,000 three-book deal which led to a four-book series, several spin-off novels and novellas, and a series of commercially successful film adaptations.
+After many rejections, Little, Brown and Company offered her a $750,000 three-book deal which led to a four-book series, two spin-off novels, a novella, and a series of commercially successful film adaptations.
 Aside from young adult novels, Meyer has ventured into adult novels with The Host (2008) and The Chemist (2016).
-Meyer has worked in film production and cofounded production company Fickle Fish Films.
-Meyer produced both parts of Breaking Dawn and two other novel adaptations.
+She has worked in film production and co-founded production company Fickle Fish Films, producing both parts of Breaking Dawn, the Twilight film series' finale, and two other novel adaptations.

-Meyer's membership in the Church of Jesus Christ of Latter-day Saints (LDS Church) shaped her novels.
-Themes consistent with her religion, including agency, mortality, temptation, and eternal life, are prominent in her work.
-Meyer's work has been criticized for her overly-simplistic writing style.
-Meyer's stories have also received praise and she has acquired a fan following.
+Meyer's membership in the Church of Jesus Christ of Latter-day Saints shaped her novels.
+Themes consistent with Meyer's religion, including agency, mortality, temptation, and eternal life, are prominent in her work.
+Critics have called Meyer's writing style overly simplistic, but her stories have also received praise, and she has acquired a fan following.

-Meyer was included on Time magazine's list of the "100 Most Influential People in 2008", and was included in the Forbes Celebrity 100 list of the world's most powerful celebrities in 2009, with her annual earnings exceeding $50 million.
+Meyer was included on Time magazine's list of the top 100 most influential people in 2008 and Forbes's list of the top 100 most powerful celebrities in 2009, with her annual earnings exceeding $50 million.

 Early and personal life

-Stephenie Morgan was born on December 24, 1973, in Hartford, Connecticut, the second of six children to financial officer Stephen Morgan and Candy Morgan, a homemaker.
-Meyer was raised in Phoenix, Arizona and attended Chaparral High School in Scottsdale, Arizona.
-In 1992, Meyer won a National Merit Scholarship, which helped fund her undergraduate studies at Brigham Young University in Provo, Utah, where she received a BA in English Literature in 1997.
-Although she began and finished her degree at BYU, she took classes at Arizona State University in fall 1996 and spring 1997.
+Stephenie Morgan was born on December 24, 1973, in Hartford, Connecticut, United States, the second of six children born to financial officer Stephen Morgan and homemaker Candy Morgan.
+She was raised in Phoenix, Arizona, and attended Chaparral High School in Scottsdale.
+In 1992, Meyer won a National Merit Scholarship, which helped fund her undergraduate studies at Brigham Young University (BYU) in Provo, Utah, where she received a Bachelor of Arts degree in English literature in 1997.
+Although she began and finished her degree at BYU, Meyer took classes at Arizona State University in fall 1996 and spring 1997.

-Meyer met her future husband, Christian "Pancho" Meyer, in Arizona when they were both children.
-They married in 1994, when Meyer was twenty-one.
-Together, they have three children.
-Christiaan Meyer, formerly an auditor, retired to take care of the children.
+She met her future husband, Christian "Pancho" Meyer, in Arizona when they were both children.
+The couple married in 1994 and have three sons, born 1997, 2001, and 2003.
+Christian retired from his job as an auditor to take care of their children full time.

-Before writing her first novel, Twilight, Meyer considered going to law school because she felt she had no chance of becoming a writer.
-She later noted that the birth of her oldest son Gabe in 1997 changed her mind: "Once I had Gabe, I just wanted to be his mom."
+Before writing her first novel, Twilight, Meyer considered going to law school because she felt that she had no chance of becoming a writer.
+Meyer later noted that the birth of her oldest son, Gabe, in 1997 changed her mind: "Once I had Gabe, I just wanted to be his mom."
 Before becoming an author, Meyer's only professional work was as a receptionist at a property company.